mehulagg/gitlab/doc/development/feature_flags/index.md

 ## Overview

-The following points should be considered after deciding to leverage feature flags:
+When you decide to deploy a feature behind a feature flag:

-- By default, the feature flags should be **off**.
+- The feature flag must be **disabled by default**.
 - Feature flags should remain in the codebase for as short period as possible to reduce the need for feature flag accounting.
-- The person operating the feature flags is responsible for clearly communicating the status of a feature behind the feature flag in the documentation and with other stakeholders.
+- The person operating the feature flag is responsible for clearly communicating the status of a feature behind the feature flag in the documentation and with other stakeholders.
 The issue description should be updated with the feature flag name and whether it is defaulted on or off as soon it is evident that a feature flag is needed.
-- Merge requests that make changes hidden behind a feature flag, or remove an existing feature flag because a feature is deemed stable must have the ~"feature flag" label assigned.
+- Merge requests that introduce a feature flag, update its state, or remove them existing feature flag because a feature is deemed stable must have the ~"feature flag" label assigned.